juliat/juliat.github.io/content/portfolio/wind.md

   </div>
 </div>
 <div class="project-overview">
-  <p>In the capstone course for <a href="http://en.wikipedia.org/wiki/Information_systems">Information Systems</a> students, student teams are assigned clients.
-Teams work with their clients to build an application which addresses a need the client has identified.
-My team's client was a group of professors and researchers from <a href="http://www.cmu.edu/dietrich/sds/">Carnegie Mellon's Social and Decision Science department</a>.
-They came to us interested in creating a web application to present a data set they had compiled about active, potential, and opposed wind farms in the United States.</p>
+  <p>In the capstone course for <a href="http://en.wikipedia.org/wiki/Information_systems">Information Systems</a> majors, student teams are assigned clients.
+Teams work with their clients to build an technology solution which addresses a need the client has identified.
+My teammates were Drew Inglis, Rob Rua, Rupa Patel, and Rachel Miller.
+Our client was a group of professors and researchers from <a href="http://www.cmu.edu/dietrich/sds/">Carnegie Mellon's Social and Decision Science department</a>.
+They came to us interested in creating a web application to present a data set they had compiled about wind farms in the United States.</p>

-  <p>Our clients provided us with spreadsheets which linked demographic, economic, land use, and ecological data with individual wind farms and potential wind farm sites.
-We built an application that parses and presents that data in a dynamic map, configurable table, and custom visualization.
-The application is built on [Ember.js, a javascript model-view-controller framework](http://emberjs.com/).
-Because it does not depend on server side code, the application is highly scalable and easier to deploy.</p>
+  <p>Our clients provided us with spreadsheets which linked demographic, economic, land use, and ecological data with active wind farms and potential wind farm sites.
+Over the course of a semester, we built an application that parses and presents that data in a dynamic map, configurable table, and custom visualization.</p>

-  <p>The main purpose of our application is to allow wind farm developers to explore data about active, potential, and opposed sites.
-Access our unique dataset in a user-friendly format will help developers select sites to develop which are unlikely to be opposed by the surrounding community.
+  <p>By providing access to a unique dataset in a user-friendly format, our application helps wind developers select sites which are likely to be welcomed by the surrounding community.
 As a free and openly accessible application, the Wind Farmer's Almanac also serves concerned citizens who want to explore data about wind farm developments.</p>

-  <p><span class="responsible-for">Responsible for:</span> project management, user interface design, visualization design, front-end development</p>
+  <p><span class="responsible-for">Worked on:</span> project management, user interface design, visualization design, front-end development</p>
-  <p><span class="technologies">Technologies:</span>HTML, CSS, javascript, SVG, ember.js, raphael.js, jQuery</p>
+  <p><span class="technologies">Technologies used:</span>HTML, CSS, javascript, SVG, ember.js, raphael.js, jQuery</p>
 </div>